23 Cloud microphysics

 \[ \begin{align} E^4\psi = 0\tag{23.37}\label{eq:stokes_pde} \end{align} \]

-use as the differential equation for $\psi$.
+as the differential equation for $\psi$.
 From the boundary condition Eq.
-(23.11) follow
+(23.11), it follows that

 \[ \begin{align} \frac{\partial\psi}{\partial r}\left(r = a\right) &= 0,\tag{23.38}\label{eq:stokes_psi_bc_4}\\ \frac{\partial\psi}{\partial\theta}\left(r = a\right) &= 0. \end{align} \]

-So $\psi$ is constant along the surface of the sphere, o.
-B. d.
-A. can be used as a boundary condition
+So $\psi$ is constant along the surface of the sphere; without loss of generality, one can impose the boundary condition

 \[ \begin{align} \psi\left(r = a\right) = 0\tag{23.40}\label{eq:stokes_psi_bc_1} \end{align} \]

-demand.
 The boundary condition Eq.
-(23.10) is in spherical coordinates
+(23.10) reads in spherical coordinates

 \[ \begin{align} \lim_{\left|\mathbf{r}\right|\to\infty}v_r &= U\cos\left(\theta\right),\tag{23.41}\label{eq:stokes_psi_bc_2}\\ \lim_{\left|\mathbf{r}\right|\to\infty}v_\theta &= -U\sin\left(\theta\right).\tag{23.42}\label{eq:stokes_psi_bc_3} \end{align} \]

-The pressure is said to converge at infinity to a homogeneous background pressure $p_0$:
+The pressure is required to converge at infinity to a homogeneous background pressure $p_0$:

 \[ \begin{align} \lim_{\left|\mathbf{r}\right| \to \infty}p &= p_0 \end{align} \]